Anze Kopitar has 3 points, Kings beat St. Louis 6-3

 Alex Iafallo, Carl Gundstrom, Gabriel Vilardi, Lias Andersson and Drew Doughty each scored for the Kings as Los Angeles earned a split of its two-game set in St. Louis.
 Quick improved to 2-0-2.

+“There was a tenacity to us,” Kings coach Todd McLellan said.
+“We were responsible.
+I thought it was the first time we took the game to a team rather than receiving it.”

 Brayden Schenn scored twice for St. Louis and Ville Husso stopped 29 shots in his first NHL start.
+St. Louis has lost the second game in all three of its two-game series this season.

+“We show spurts in second games,” Schenn said.
+“I think we think it’s going to be easier at times because we get the first win.
+It’s certainly not, and so far through the short part of the season on the second game, we’ve been very average and we’ve got to fix that.”

 Los Angeles took the lead on a pair of goals just 23 seconds apart in the first period.
 With Torey Krug in the penalty box for hooking, Iafallo swatted a loose puck in the crease with 1:47 remaining in the opening period to tie it at 1.